McCache/McCache-for-Python/docs/DESIGN.md

         print('Cache got change since you previously read it.')
 ```

-* The clocks in a distributed environment is never as accurate (due to clock drift) as we want it to be in a high update environment.
+* The clocks in a distributed environment is never as accurate due to clock drift.
+We need to be aware of this in an extremely high update environment.
 On a Local Area Network, the accuracy could go down to 1ms but 10ms is a safer assumption.
 SEE: [NTP](https://timetoolsltd.com/ntp/ntp-timing-accuracy/) and [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol)

 * The maximum size of your message shall be **255** multiple by the `packet_mtu` size set in the configuration.  e.g. 255 * 1472 = **375,360** bytes.
 If your object to be cached span more than 255 fragments, it will be evicted from your local cache and the eviction shall be propagated to the rest of the members in the cluster.
 Furthermore, if encryption is enabled, the object binary size will increase by at least 30%.
 Given this constrain, do keep the size of the object to cache to less than **280,000** bytes.